HomeDev GuideAPI Reference

 • Restrict editors

 Give them the least access rights needed and avoid creating shared accounts.
 If something goes wrong, you want to know who did what.
-Use WebEditors to give access to edit mode only and a separate role to give access to the part of the content tree "Editors_Sweden, Editors_Norway" or similar.
+Use WebEditors to access edit mode only and a separate role to give access to the part of the content tree "Editors_Sweden, Editors_Norway" or similar.

 • Remove test users